 Many choose to go the most traditional route when styling their engagement and wedding rings, and that's to wear the two together on the one hand.
 On your wedding day, you'll stack your engagement ring on top of your wedding ring and continue to wear the set daily.

-If you choose this route, a bridal set could be the right choice for you.
+If you choose this route, a bridal set could be the right choice.
 Why?
 Because this ensures that the wedding band will complement its engagement ring perfectly, bringing additional sparkle in the form of a pavé ring or matching metals in the form of a sleek eternity band.
 Bridal sets are intentionally designed to keep all eyes on the original diamond ring while creating added interest in the ring combination.

 Retire Your Engagement Ring

-An engagement ring is undoubtedly a cherished item, but some choose to retire them after the wedding ceremony and opt only to wear their wedding ring.
+An engagement ring is undoubtedly a special item, but some choose to retire them after the wedding ceremony and opt only to wear their wedding ring.
 This is an excellent choice for those who view engagement rings as items with a set purpose or intention and plan to save them for future generations to pass down as a celebrated family heirloom.

-If this is an option that speaks to you, you may want to consider a wedding ring style that’s typically reserved for engagement rings, as it will become the main piece of jewelry representing your commitment.
+If this option speaks to you, you may want to consider a wedding ring style typically reserved for engagement rings, as it will become the main piece of jewelry representing your commitment.
 Since it won't compete with or complement the original engagement ring, there's a lot of room to play with center stones, diamond trios, and unique designs.
 Some opt for a unique rose gold ring for a trendier look or add a bespoke ring to their collection.